19 Things BuzzFeed Tech Tried And Liked In 2017

 13. Bitcoin

-Early this fall I decided — on a whim — to buy a little bit of Bitcoin.
-It was on a tear when I found myself on Coinbase, the Bitcoin marketplace where any rube with a bank account can purchase some of the enigmatic digital currency.
-Despite the sinking feeling that I was likely coming in at the peak of some kind of bubble — and the fact that I possess hardly any knowledge of financial markets, currency trading, or Bitcoin itself — I was too fascinated by the phenomenon not to put a little skin in the game myself.
+Early this fall I decided — on a whim — to buy a little bit of bitcoin.
+It was on a tear when I found myself on Coinbase, the bitcoin marketplace where any rube with a bank account can purchase some of the enigmatic digital currency.
+Despite the sinking feeling that I was likely coming in at the peak of some kind of bubble — and the fact that I possess hardly any knowledge of financial markets, currency trading, or bitcoin itself — I was too fascinated by the phenomenon not to put a little skin in the game myself.

 I bought just enough for it to feel meaningful — an amount small enough that I'd be just fine losing it all, but large enough to give the investment some actual stakes.
-And then I sat back and did...nothing as Bitcoin's price climbed steadily, then rapidly.
+And then I sat back and did...nothing as bitcoin's price climbed steadily, then rapidly.
 My modest investment has now more than doubled, which rules and — should this batshit run continue at a similar pace, which it most assuredly won't — I'll be well on my way to purchasing my first blogger's yacht.

 And while making some money off mysterious market forces I don't fully understand is exciting and all, it's not what I love about dipping my toe into cryptocurrency's murky waters.
-By throwing some of my own cash into Bitcoin, I gave myself a reason to care — even if just a little — about the phenomenon.
-After refreshing Coinbase's app during idle moments, I'll inevitably end up doing some reading to try to wrap my head around Bitcoin's meteoric rise.
-My investment has led me to peruse semi-obscure, yet impressive publications like Coindesk; read and poke fun at a slew of obsessive analysts and overzealous analysts and blockchain evangelists; and watch as smart financial humans and outlets are forced to confront Bitcoin and all its questions.
+By throwing some of my own cash into bitcoin, I gave myself a reason to care — even if just a little — about the phenomenon.
+After refreshing Coinbase's app during idle moments, I'll inevitably end up doing some reading to try to wrap my head around bitcoin's meteoric rise.
+My investment has led me to peruse semi-obscure yet impressive publications like Coindesk; read and poke fun at a slew of obsessive analysts and overzealous analysts and blockchain evangelists; and watch as smart financial humans and outlets are forced to confront bitcoin and all its questions.
 Why is the price soaring through the roof?
 Is this a bubble?
 How much of a bubble is it?
 What happens if you become a bitcoin billionaire?
 When am I going to lose everything?

 I often think the best way to report on new and obscure technology is to throw yourself into it in an exaggerated way.
 By jumping in aggressively or taking a piece of technology to the furthest extreme, often you get a better sense of the benefits, shortcomings, and limitations of that thing.
-And while I wouldn't call my investment in Bitcoin extreme by any measure, it's forced me to care more than I ever would have.
+And while I wouldn't call my investment in bitcoin extreme by any measure, it's forced me to care more than I ever would have.
 And the new yacht doesn't hurt either.

 —Charlie Warzel